rotundasoftware/parcelify/README.md

 Several keys are special cased in package.json files.

-* The `style` key is a glob or array of globs that describe the style assets of the module.
+* The `style` key is a glob or array of globs that enumerates the style assets of the module.
 * The `template` key is the same as the `style` key, just for templates instead of styles.
 * The `tranforms` key is an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms) to be applied to assets.